mvdh7/PyCO2SYS/docs/detail.md

 # Arguments and results

-This page provides a comprehensive overview of all possible arguments to PyCO2SYS and the results it can compute.
-It assumes familiarity with the basic syntax of `pyco2.sys` (see the [Quick-start guide](quick.md)).
+This page provides a comprehensive overview of the keyword arguments that can be provided to `pyco2.sys` and the results it can compute.

 !!! info "Content, not concentration"
     For all arguments and results in μmol&nbsp;kg<sup>–1</sup>, the "kg" refers to the total solution, not H<sub>2</sub>O.  These are therefore accurately termed *substance content* or *molinity* values (as opposed to *concentration* or *molality*).

+!!! tip "Lowercase or uppercase?"
+    All keywords and results keys are lowercase except for chemical formulae, which are always written in their correct case, including if the chemical formula is only a part of the complete key.

 ## Keyword arguments

 Each argument to `pyco2.sys` can be either a single scalar value, or a [NumPy array](https://docs.scipy.org/doc/numpy/reference/generated/numpy.array.html) containing a series of values.
 A combination of different multidimensional array shapes and sizes is allowed as long as they can all be [broadcasted](https://numpy.org/doc/stable/user/basics.broadcasting.html) with each other.

+Pandas `DataFrame`s and xarray `Dataset`s can be provided using the `data` kwarg (see [User guide / Quick-start guide / Data structures](quick.md/#data-structures)).

 ### Carbonate system parameters